 Promote your app through traditional marketing

-Use social media but don’t rely on it
+Use social media, but don’t rely on it

 Image Source: Wisemetrics

-Keep promoting, even after launch
+Keep promoting and maintaining your app, even after launch

 Plan for Maintenance